 The Exchange Process

 So you have all your required documentation and are now you are ready to apply for the transfer.
 You will need to locate your local License Centre, and take all your documentation with you for them to check over.
-It is strongly advised that you bring either a Japanese friend or someone fluent in the Japanese language too.
+We strongly advise you bring either a Japanese friend or someone fluent in the Japanese language too.
 The main reason being that the staff in these offices tend to only speak Japanese.
 The can also get very specific and technical in their questions related to driving history, so it is better to be safe than sorry.

 I would also suggest arriving at the License Centre as early as possible.
 Some of these offices even have quite strict operating hours (by the minute), thus the earlier the better.
 Moreover, the entire process can take upward of 2 to 3 hours, which is why I would recommend going in the morning if possible.